-The Revenue Sharing Program provides a total annual investment of \$1,000,000 additional funding for use by Roanoke County to construct, reconstruct, improve or maintain the VDOT secondary or primary highway system.
+The Revenue Sharing Program provides additional funding for use by Roanoke County to construct, reconstruct, improve or maintain the VDOT secondary or primary highway system.
 Locality funds are matched with 50% state funds.
 The program is administered by VDOT in cooperation with participating localities.
 Construction may be accomplished by VDOT, or by Roanoke County under agreement with VDOT.
-In the 2017 fiscal year, three projects are identified to be funded through the Revenue Sharing Program: Dry Hollow Road Improvements (\$413,000 County share), Huffman Lane Extension (\$20,000 County share), and the West Main Street Pedestrian Improvement Projects (\$67,000 County share).
+In the 2017 fiscal year, projects have been identified to be funded through the Revenue Sharing Program: Huffman Lane Extension (\$20,000 County share), West Main Street Pedestrian Improvement Projects (\$67,000 County share), and additional projects (\$88,000).
 Due to the possibility of unexpected or emergency repairs, or if efficiencies can be achieved by staging projects together, this list is subject to change.